deyan18/AritMath/README.md

 ## Conclusion

-ArithMath has been a valuable learning experience for me, as it was my first Kotlin app and provided me with insights into Android app development and interface design.
+AritMath has been a valuable learning experience for me, as it was my first Kotlin app and provided me with insights into Android app development and interface design.
 I plan to continue improving and expanding the app based on user feedback and my own ideas.